muctadir/lama/paper/paper.md

 - **Complex collaboration workflow:** Collaborative labelling or coding is an established method for reducing bias during qualitative analysis [@APracticalGuidetoCollaborativeQualitativeDataAnalysis].
 While commercial tools provide this feature in various forms, the process for resolving conflicting labels is often complicated.

 Based on these points we developed LaMa, which is a web application intended to support the thematic analysis and is built based on an existing application called the Labeling Machine [@labeling_machine], which is forked from the an earlier Labeling Machine [@labeling_machine_orig].
+In addition to significantly improving the user interface, LaMa provides additional features such as multi-labelling, hierarchical theming, and change tracking.
 Its key features are described in the following section.

 # Key features